Bruhat and balanced graphs: Acknowledgements

 \section{Acknowledgements}

-We thank Louis Billera for his comments on an earlier version of this paper.
-The first author is partially supported by National Science Foundation grant 0902063.
-This work was partially supported by a grant from the Simons Foundation (\#206001 to Margaret Readdy).
+The first author was partially supported by National Science Foundation grant 0902063.
+This work was partially supported by a grant from the Simons Foundation (\#429370 to Richard Ehrenborg; \#206001 and \#422467 to Margaret Readdy).
+Both authors would like to thank the Princeton University Mathematics Department for its hospitality and support during the academic year 2014--2015, and the Institute for Advanced Study for hosting a research visit in Summer 2019.